yvvki/bunup/docs/index.md

 bunx bunup
 ```

+Done!

-That's it!
-This creates bundled output in the `dist` directory in ESM format (the default), plus TypeScript declaration files (`.d.ts`), since the entry point is a TypeScript file and has exports.
+This creates bundled output in the `dist` directory in ESM format (the default), plus TypeScript declaration files (`.d.ts`).

-Or if you want to build for multiple formats like ESM and CJS, use the `--format` option:
+Want multiple formats like ESM + CJS?
+Use the `--format` option:

 ```sh
 bunx bunup --format esm,cjs